James Fuller (American football)

-James Ray Fuller (born August 5, 1969) is an American football coach and former defensive back who is currently the head coach of the Carolina Cobras of the National Arena League (NAL).
-He played college football at Walla Walla CC and Portland State before being selected in the 8th round of the 1992 NFL Draft; he went on to play three seasons with the San Diego Chargers and Philadelphia Eagles while also spending time in the World League of American Football (WLAF) for the Scottish Claymores and Arena Football League (AFL) for the Portland Forest Dragons.
+James Ray Fuller (born August 5, 1969) is an American football coach and former defensive back who is currently the head coach for the San Antonio Gunslingers of the Indoor Football League (IFL).
+He played college football at Walla Walla CC and Portland State before being selected in the 8th round of the 1992 NFL draft; he went on to play three seasons with the San Diego Chargers and Philadelphia Eagles while also spending time in the World League of American Football (WLAF) for the Scottish Claymores and Arena Football League (AFL) for the Portland Forest Dragons.
 He later served as a coach for the Forest Dragons, Bakersfield Blitz, Philadelphia Soul, Dallas Desperados, Dallas Vigilantes, Richmond Raiders, Maine Mammoths, and Jacksonville Sharks.

 Early life and education

 Fuller was born on August 5, 1969, in Tacoma, Washington.
 He attended Stadium High School and after graduating from there played two years of college football at Walla Walla Community College.
 He transferred to Portland State University in 1990 and led the team with 104 tackles in his first year at the school.
 As a senior, Fuller made 84 tackles, four sacks, four interceptions and earned all-conference honors.